 Side Effects Of Taking Pacifier Away

-Once you’ve decided it’s time to take away all your child’s pacifiers, it’s important you’re aware of the side effects and what you can do to manage them (more on this later).
+Once you’ve decided it’s time to take away all your child’s pacifiers, it’s important you’re aware of the side effects and withdrawal symptoms, and what you can do to manage them (more on this later).

 Depending on your baby, the disruption to their sleep schedule will be between 2 days to around 1-2 weeks.

-As you may expect, the more reliant your little one was on their pacifier at naptime and bedtime, the harder and longer the withdrawal process is likely to be.
+As you may expect, the more reliant your little one is on their pacifier at naptime and bedtime, the harder and longer the withdrawal process is likely to be.

-This is one reason why some parents opt to take their baby’s pacifier away sooner rather than later, because the earlier it’s done, the less of a reliance your child has on the pacifier.
+This is one reason why some parents opt to take their baby’s pacifier away sooner rather than later, because the earlier it’s done, the less of a reliance your child has on one.

 Pacifier Weaning Tips